DEMO: NEW ACTION1 PLATFORM WITH MACOS SUPPORT

 9. To apply these changes, run `gpupdate /force` in the command prompt.

 Step 2.
-Checking Status
+Check Deployer Status

-1. After the Action1 Deployer installs itself into %ProgramFiles%\Action1\Connector or %ProgramFiles(x86)%\Action1\Connector depending on the type of the system, the Action1 Deployer will securely connect to Action1 Cloud using embedded information about your organization that includes an authentication certificate for mutual authentication and a private encryption key, specific to your organization.
+After installation, the Action1 Deployer will securely connect to Action1 Cloud using embedded information about your organization that includes an authentication certificate for mutual authentication and a private encryption key, specific to your organization.

-2. On the Check Status step, verify that Action1 Deployer has been successfully installed and connected to Action1 Cloud.
+On the Check Status step, verify that Action1 Deployer has been successfully installed and connected to Action1 Cloud.

 Action1 Deployer - step 2

 Step 3.
-Configuring the Deployment Scope
+Configure the Deployment Scope

 • All computers in Active Directory domains or OUs—specify one or several domains or organizational units, separated by commas (e.g., widgets.local, organization.com/Servers).
-You’ll have an option to exclude domain controllers or all the machines running Windows Server OS.
+You can use additional options:

 Action1 Deployer - step 3